sematext/docs/docs/monitoring/spm-faq.md

     cryptic (e.g. have Sematext show "my-solr-host1" instead of "ip-12-123-321-123")

-To achieve this, after SPM client is installed, open `/opt/spm/properties/agent.properties` file and just add desired hostname to the value of property `hostname_alias`, e.g.
+To achieve this, after Sematext Agent is installed, open `/opt/spm/properties/agent.properties` file and just add desired hostname to the value of property `hostname_alias`, e.g.